Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Method Card: Syllogistic Reasoning (SR-FoT)

-AI uses formal logical reasoning, building from premises to conclusions.
+What it is: AI uses formal logical reasoning, building from premises to conclusions.
 Like a lawyer building a case with clear logical steps.
+When to use:

 • Policy decisions